 How Do Deductibles Work?Deductibles are a staple in most health insurance plans, and how much you pay toward your deductible varies by plan.

-As soon as you pay the total amount of your deductible, your health plan will start paying its portion of the cost.
+As soon as you pay the total amount of your deductible, your health plan will start paying its portion of covered services.

 The Difference Between Deductibles and Other Out-of-Pocket Expenses

-In addition to deductibles, there are other out-of-pocket expenses you may be responsible for paying when you receive health insurance.
-Out-of-pocket costs include deductibles, coinsurance, and copays.
+In addition to deductibles, there may be other out-of-pocket expenses you could be responsible for paying, depending on your health insurance plan.
+Out-of-pocket expenses can include deductibles, coinsurance, and copays.

-A copayment, or copay, is a flat fee that you pay for certain healthcare services once you have met your deductible.
-If your copay for a general doctor’s visit is $20, you will pay your $20 copay at the time of your visit rather than the full amount of the visit.”
+A copayment, or copay, is a set amount that you pay for covered health care services after you have paid your deductible.
+For example, if your copay for an office visit is $20, you pay your $20 copay during your visit instead of the full $100.3

 High-Deductible vs. Low-Deductible Health Plans